WeblateOrg/weblate/docs/user/translating.rst

 Visual keyboard
 +++++++++++++++

-There is small visual keyboard shown when translating.
-This can be useful for typing chars which are usually not present on the keyboard.
+A small visual keyboard is shown when translating.
+This can be useful for typing chars not usually found or otherwise hard to type.

-The symbols shown can be split into three categories:
+The shown symbols factor into three categories:

 * User configured chars defined in the :ref:`user-profile`
-* Per language chars provided by Weblate (eg. quotes or RTL specific chars)
+* Per language chars provided by Weblate (e.g. quotes or RTL specific chars)
 * Chars configured using :setting:`SPECIAL_CHARS`

 .. image:: /images/visual-keyboard.png